 What are the different frameworks available on AI- Blockchain integration that embed the trustworthy AI Principles?
 What principles are covered?

-What are the social, ethical and technical benefits of a Blockchain-based solution enabling trustworthy AI?
+What are the social, ethical, and technical benefits of a Blockchain-based solution enabling trustworthy AI principles?

-To what extent a generic Blockchain framework can enable trustworthy AI?
+To what extent a generic Blockchain framework can enable trustworthy AI principles?

 How will you explore these questions?
 (Please address the following points.
 Note that three or four sentences on each will suffice.)